Things To Do In Dubai

 Souk Madinat Jumeirah is a shopping mall built like traditional Arabic souks with stands, barrows, and wind towers.
 But everything else about it is modern.
 International luxury brands, restaurants, cafes, and entertainment centers like Madinat Theatre.

 The mall is open seven days a week, usually from 10 AM to 11 PM.
-You will find some interesting shops on either side of the alleyways selling homeware, fashion, jewelry, souvenirs, and refreshments.
-There are more than 20 restaurants offering cuisines from all over the globe.
+Exciting shops on either side of the alleyways sell homeware, fashion, jewelry, souvenirs, and refreshments.
+More than 20 restaurants also offer cuisines from all over the globe.

 Anyone can visit the souk for free.
-There are no metro stops nearby, but the nearest is the Mall of the Emirates though it will take a ten-minute drive to get to the souk.
+There are no metro stops nearby, but the nearest is the Mall of the Emirates, which is a ten-minute drive away.

 This is an old-style souk built in the modern part of Dubai.
 One of the many interesting shopping malls in Dubai.
 Visit it for the experience and shopping opportunity.